Sepsis (Blood Stream Infection)

 - If having sexual intercourse, use a water-based lubricant to decrease friction.

-- The food you eat, if not prepared correctly, could make you sick.
+- If foods are not cooked or prepared correctly, they can make you sick.
 Practice food safety.

-- If you have any sign of infection, contact your team right away.
+- If you have any signs of infection, call your team right away.

-- If you are prescribed medication to manage an infection, take it as directed.
+- If you are taking medication to help with an infection, take it as you are told by your care team.

 When should I call my care team?